Frequently Asked Questions

 -Register by April 1.
 Sessions run April through June.

--Starting in March, indoor practices are twice a week for 1 hour at Berwick Academy.
+-Starting in March, indoor practices are twice a week for 1 hour.
 Players need to be ready to take the field promptly at their start time, whether indoors or outdoors.
 We move outdoors early in April, depending on field conditions.

 -First games will be early in April and last games will be the first Saturday in June.
 Be prepared to be cold.
-Closing jamboree at Exeter’s Linden Street Fields on in mid-June.
 No games Memorial Day Weekend.
 Teams meet at the field, dressed and ready to play 30 minutes prior.

 Players in Grades 5-8

--Practices start in March, usually twice a week for 1 hour, indoor at Berwick Academy.
+-Practices start in March, usually twice a week for 1 hour, indoors.
 Players need to be ready to take the field promptly at their start time.

--League play for NHYLA runs April 7 – June 8&9 in Amherst.
+-League play for NHYLA runs early April 7 – through early June.
 No games Memorial Day weekend.
 Sorry, not so for Mother’s Day.
 End of season, except for the year-end uniform return/pizza party!